kennethassogba/human.mpi/README.md

 - -DHUMAN_MPI_TIMER_USE_MPI=false use chrono
 - -DHUMAN_MPI_TIMER_FOR_REAL=false disable timing

+## Testsuite

+The testsuite is run on push and pull request using GitHub Actions

 ## Roadmap

 - Add mpi request in human::mpi
-- Write tests using ctest or catch2
+- Write tests using ctest + gtest or catch2
 - Add async experiments
-- Add multiple executable target in Cmake
+- Add multiple executable target function in Cmake
-- Configure Github action
 - Simple Doc

 ## Write